 - On cellular container ships – cell guides inside the holds guide the containers into their slots facilitating loading and discharging.
 The cell guides also obviate the need for lashing individual containers.
 When stowing the containers on the hatch tops, ensure that the containers rest in proper sockets or corner pads which have the lashing arrangement and are meant to take the load of the container.

 - Stability: When stowing containers ensure that heavy containers are stowed at the bottom and the lighter ones on top, as this will increase the ship’s GM.
-Due to high stacking of containers on deck, a container ship generally tends to be tender.
+Due to the high stacking of containers on deck, a container ship generally tends to be tender.
 The Lashing Plan gives guidance on how the weights in a stack should be distributed.

 - The securing systems should not impose on the container or its fittings any stress in excess of that for which the container is designed.